streamnative/pulsar-hub/connectors/lakehouse-source/v3.0.0.1/lakehouse-source.md

 :::

-> **Note**
->
+{% callout title="Note" type="note" %}
-> The Lakehouse source connector uses the Hadoop file system to read and write data to and from cloud objects, such as AWS, GCS, and Azure.
+The Lakehouse source connector uses the Hadoop file system to read and write data to and from cloud objects, such as AWS, GCS, and Azure.
 If you want to configure Hadoop related properties, you should use the prefix `hadoop.`.
+{% /callout %}

 ## Examples